mohitpai/journey-optimizer.en/help/using/building-journeys/journey.md

 Learn how to start and create your first journey in [this page](journey-gs.md).

-The omnichannel journey designer helps you build multi-step journeys with targeted audiences, updates based on real-time customer or business interactions, and omnichannel messages using an intuitive drag-and-drop interface.
+The omnichannel journey designer assists you in constructing multi-step journeys, specifically targeting audiences, and incorporating updates based on real-time customer or business interactions.
+It also enables you to create omnichannel messages through an intuitive drag-and-drop interface.

 ![](assets/journey38.png)